Xotic750/deep-equal-x/README.md

 alt="npm version" height="18">
 </a>

-node's deepEqual algorithm.
-This only considers enumerable properties.
+node's deepEqual and deepStrictEqual algorithm.
-It does not test object prototypes, attached symbols, or non-enumerable properties.
 Will work in ES3 environments if you load es5-shim, which is recommended for all environments to fix native issues.

-**Version**: 1.1.0
+**Version**: 1.1.1
 **Author:** Xotic750 <Xotic750@gmail.com>
 **License**: [MIT](&lt;https://opensource.org/licenses/MIT&gt;)
 **Copyright**: Xotic750